colour-science/colour/docs/tutorial.rst

     (0.046999999999999348, 0.0)

 Aligning a spectral distribution is a convenient way to first interpolates the current data within its original bounds, then, if required, extrapolate any missing values to match the requested shape:

 .. code:: python

     # Aligning the cloned sample spectral distribution.
-    # We first trim the spectral distribution as above.
+    # The spectral distribution is first trimmed as above.
     sd_copy.interpolate(colour.SpectralShape(400, 700))
     sd_copy.align(colour.SpectralShape(340, 830, 5))
     sd_copy[340], sd_copy[830]